Decline Bench Press vs Dumbbell Bench Press

 Planfit Users' Choice about Decline Bench Press vs Dumbbell Bench Press : Which is Better?

-Based on randomly selected data from 1 million completed workouts, Planfit users seem to prefer Decline Bench Press with a total of 484 compared to 31,543 for Dumbbell Bench Press
+Based on randomly selected data from 1 million completed workouts, Planfit users log Dumbbell Bench Press more often — 31,543 sessions compared to 484 for Decline Bench Press.

 How to Decline Bench Press